elixir-europe/infectious-diseases-toolkit/showcase/prototyping-research-questions.md

 ---
-title: Prototyping causal research questions by reusing real-world observational data through a federated analysis approach to tackle a future pandemic
+title: Prototyping federated causal research questions reusing sensitive health data
 search_exclude: true #leave as “true” until the page is complete and ready to be made public
 contributors: [<!---REPLACE THIS with comma separated list of contributors--->]
 description: Methodological framework for causal federated research based on real-world observational data sources across national borders
-affiliations: [BE, ES, FI, AT, Sciensano, IACS, THL, GÖG <!---REPLACE THIS with comma separated list of affiliations.
-Countries use the ISO 3166-1-alpha-2 notation, other affiliations must be present in the _data/affiliations.yaml file in order to work.
-Add logos to the /images/logos directory and link towards them in the affiliations.yaml file accordingly. --->]
+affiliations: [BE, ES, FI, AT, Sciensano, IACS, THL, GÖG]
-page_id: "prototyping_use_cases_to_tackle_future_pandemic"
+page_id: "prototyping_research_questions"
 related_pages:
   pathogen_characterisation: [<!---REPLACE THIS with the page IDs of the pathogen_characterisation pages that you want to list here as related pages--->]
   socioeconomic_data: [<!---REPLACE THIS with the page IDs of the socioeconomic_data pages that you want to list here as related pages--->]